Where to stay in Switzerland in winter

 The resort can be reached in 20 minutes from Zermatt.
 Take the cogwheel train to Riffelalp.
 Then make a 5-minute walk to the resort or use the hotel pick-up service.

 The Riffelalp Resort has lots of luxurious amenities.
-But the main reason to stay here are the winter landscapes with views of Zermatt and the Matterhorn.
-You can start skiing, winter hiking and snowshoe hiking from the hotel.
+But the main reason to stay here is the mountain scenery, with views of Zermatt and the Matterhorn.
+You can start skiing, winter hiking, and snowshoe hiking from the hotel.
 Sledding can be done from nearby Rotenboden.

 Rigi Scheidegg

-Rigi Scheidegg (1658 m / 5440 ft) is a tiny resort at the southern slopes of Rigi.
+Rigi Scheidegg (1658 m / 5440 ft) is a tiny resort on the slopes of Rigi.
 It’s located above the towns of Vitznau and Gersau and can be reached in about 1 hour from Lucerne.
-Take a train to Arth-Goldau and switch to the cogwheel train to Kräbel (a “stop on request”).
+Take a train to Arth-Goldau and switch to the cogwheel train to Kräbel.
 Then take the cable car to Rigi Scheidegg.

 This car-free resort has a few holiday apartments and one hotel with a restaurant, panorama terrace and basic rooms.
 You’ll have beautiful views of the snowy Alps in the south.